• Skip to main content

 • Boost it with more veggies: Try adding bright green veggies for a beautiful pop in color (green peas, broccoli, asparagus, etc).
 Caramelized onions are also surprisingly delicious with this recipe.

-• Make it smoky: Have you tried BBQ sauce with a cheezy dish?
+• Make it smoky: Have you tried adding a homemade BBQ sauce with a cheezy dish?
 It is so good.
 The smoky flavor somehow blends so perfectly with a creamy cheezy dish.
 Also try topping your pasta dish with this smoky tofu or some vegan TVP bacon bits.

 There is a white bowl containing a vegan butternut squash mac and cheese topped with chives and red pepper flakes.